jimhigson/oboe.js-dissertation/main/main.md

 the programmer is thinking about the next context.
-Agile practitioners emphasise the importance of tests that execute quickly [@cleancode p.314:T9] -- Oboe's 220 unit and component tests run in less than a second so discovering programming mistakes is almost instant.
+Agile practitioners emphasise the importance of tests that execute quickly [@cleancode p.314:T9] -- Oboe's 220 unit and component tests run in less than a second so discovering programming mistakes is nearly instant.
 If the "content of any medium is always another medium” [@media p.8], we might say that the content of programming is the process that is realised by its execution.
 A person working in a physical medium sees the thing they are making but